Rock Critic Confessions

-I was fucked.
+I blew it.
 No more assignments from Rolling Stone.
 But the weird thing is, I got a contract a few weeks later from Rolling Stone asking to reprint my review in a book they were doing on Neil Young.

 GRAMMY STORIES?
 YEAH, I GOT ONE